hhvm/user-documentation/guides/hack/04-collections/03-interfaces.md

 The [concrete Hack collection classes](./classes.md) are generally derived from various interfaces.
 In normal usage, you will not have to deal with these interfaces, but we will list them for your reference.

+Descriptions of each of the interface methods can be found in the [API reference](link to API reference).

 ## Core Interfaces

 These are the interfaces that allow for iteration, conversion (e.g., `toVector()`) and manipulation (e.g., `filter`).